kudelskisecurity/nist-lwc-power-analysis/README.md

  - `--save=<name>`: save the captured traces to the `projects/<name>` project files
  - `--load=<name>`: instead of capturing traces from the ChipWhisperer, use saved traces from `projects/<name>`
- - `--num-traces=<number>` (default 2000 for STM32 platform): sets the number of power traces to capture when running the attack
+ - `--num-traces=<number>` (default 2000 for STM32 platform): set the number of power traces to capture when running the attack

 Other arguments allow you to change the target platform type.
 This is not recommended.
  - `--source=<source>` (default `stm32`): choose between `xmega`, `stm32` and `emulator`.
 The `emulator` source is based on the Rainbow emulator, which you must install.